Open postdoc positions

 designing systems that are simultaneously secure, easy-to-use, and

-few years we have been publishing and presenting our work in top tier
+We have been publishing and presenting our work in top tier

 security group, we believe in building (and breaking) things.
 As a